 Here’s a list of items that will help you improve your smartphone streaming experience:

-Smartphone Mounts for Live Streaming
+- Smartphone Mounts

 The first piece of your kit involves a tripod mount.
 You can get away without one if you’re using a gimbal or a similar tool, but you will likely need one at some point.